 11.22.6.4.3.3 TB Range Measurement Sounding

 TOF measurement is executed by both STAs capturing timestamps of sounding frames.
 The ISTA captures the time at which the UL NDP is transmitted (t1).
-The RSTA captures the time at which the UL NDP arrives (t2) and the time at which the DL NDP arrives (t3) ().
+The RSTA captures the time at which the UL NDP arrives (t2) and the time at which the DL NDP is transmitted (t3).
 The ISTA captures the time at which the DL NDP (t4) arrives.
 See Figure 11-35d.
 The timestamp values t2 and t3 shall be the measurement according to the RSTA’s clock (i.e., without applying any frequency offset correction to the time basis ()).

 CID 376: